 Enter an ID for your local identity provider for identification.

 Create a name for your local identity provider.

-Enter the fully-qualified domain name for the host service CA SSO Federation Web Services.|
+Enter the fully-qualified domain name for the host service CA SSO Federation Web Services.

-Create a Remote Service Provider
+Provide a name for the Remote Service Provider Entity.

 Create a Partnership between SP and IDP

 For creating a partnership, configure the following: